Is it a Vision Problem?

 School Occupational Therapy practitioners can screen and remediate many different undiagnosed vision issues.
 It’s important to receive training so you feel competent.

-Sign up for Vision 101 for School Occupational Therapy Practitioners, an AOTA-approved online training for school occupational therapy assistants and therapists.
+Course for School-based Occupational Therapy Practitioners, an AOTA-approved online training for school occupational therapy assistants and therapists.